Feminism in the Caribbean: Education

 Access to education for women in the Caribbean region has been growing, but not without the exclusion of minorities and less privileged women.
 Factors such as gender, class, and race effect how women are able to receive an education, especially at a higher level.
 Alongside unequal access, often due to class and privilege, gender stereotypes and traditional culture norms can often discourage women from getting an education as well.

 Violence against women

 Domestically and publicly, there has been a long history of high rates of violence.
 Systematically, women in the region are not protected by law enforcement, which leaves them vulnerable to higher mortality rates.
 There is also a limited amount of support for women who have experience violence, mentally and physically.
 Another note on women in politics is that they are more likely to experience violence through sexual harassment, threats, verbal and physical abuse.
-This is a central issue to feminists in the Caribbean as violence reinforces the patriarchal systems set in place to keep gender inequality in tact.
+This is a central issue to feminists in the Caribbean as violence reinforces the patriarchal systems set in place to keep gender inequality intact.